snapsheet/cdktf-synth/README.md

 # CDKTF Synth

 Synthesize CDKTF stacks in order to deploy infrastructure as code.
-This project is for demonstration purposes only.